 While electric bikes are becoming lighter, most still weigh upwards of 60 pounds.
 This can pose a problem when you are shopping for a car rack.
 Many racks are simply not designed to handle that much weight.

 Each rack style has its advantages and disadvantages, but it doesn’t need to be a hard decision.
 When you’re shopping, keep in mind how many bikes and the styles you’ll be carrying, and how you want to carry them.
-For more information and to talk to one of our experts, roll into any ERIK’S location or shop our racks online.
-We’d be happy to help you out!
+For more information on how to choose a car rack, roll into any ERIK’S location or shop our racks online.